Marija-Kov/train-schedule/README.md

 ## App Features <a name = "features"></a>

 <p>
- As a User, you simply select departure station, arrival station, date and time and you'll get a list of departures/arrivals with train id-s.
+ As a user, you simply select departure and arrival stations, date and time and you'll get a list of departures/arrivals with train id-s as well as active schedule updates for the current day, if any.
 </p>
 <p>
- Weekday and weekend schedule differs and national holidays are taken into account automatically.
+ Weekday and weekend schedules differ and national holidays are taken into account automatically.
  If departures don't exist for the entered criteria, a message will pop up.
  Tapping on the question mark in the header, you will find more info about the app.
- Tapping on train icon will refresh the page.
-Language menu switches the language with the exception of live schedule updates which are currently only in Serbian.
+ Tapping on the train icon will refresh the page.
+ The language menu switches the language of the app (with the exception of live schedule updates which are currently only in Serbian).
 </p>

 <br>